arcanemachine/phoenix-todo-list/README.md

 - Enforces sane commit messages with [`git-conventional-commits`](https://github.com/qoomon/git-conventional-commits)
 - Uses [`just`](https://github.com/casey/just) task runner

+## Getting Started

-## Working in a `dev` Environment
+### Working in a `dev` Environment

 Before you work in a `dev` environment, ensure that your environment variables are set correctly.

 It is recommended to use `direnv` to easily load your environment when navigating within this project's directories.

-- You can set custom/private environment variables in `./.env` so that they will not be accidentally committed to source control
+- You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
-  - Copy the example template in `support/.env.example` to `./.env` and fill in your desired values.
+  - Copy the example template in `support/.env.example` to `.env` and fill in your desired values.
 - Run `mix deps.get` to fetch the dependencies
 - Ensure that a Postgres server is up and running.
 You can use my [`container-postgres`](https://github.com/arcanemachine/container-postgres) repo for a Dockerized version that can be easily removed when you no longer need it.
 - Once the Postgres server is running, create a database for the `dev` environment: